xeago/gradblog/graduation/extended-abstract.md

 The number of shards is specified during index creation and then fixed.
 The number of replicas of each shard can be changed at will.
 There is no optimal number of shards: it is dependent on the requirement of your data.
-A default of 5 shards works for most cases but probably won't give you the best results for your particular data.
+A default of 5 shards and 1 replica works for most cases but probably won't give you the best results for your particular data.
 Having more *shards* enhances the _indexing_ performance and allows to _distribute_ a big index across machines.
 Having more *replicas* enhances the _search_ performance and improves the cluster _availability_.
 When it has been determined that the defaults don't suit your needs, it is important to conduct a proper investigation into what those needs are and how they can be accomplished.
 One should be careful when deviating from these